Mark-S-Bartlett/extended-JPM/README.md

 ### Extended JPM Formulation

-The extended JPM formulates the annual maximum flood depth cumulative distribution function (CDF) by:
+The extended JPM formulates the annual maximum flood-depth cumulative distribution function (CDF) by:

-1. **Storm Frequency Integration**: Combining tropical and non-tropical storm arrival rates with appropriate probability weighting based on climatological frequencies
+1. **Storm Frequency Integration**: Combining tropical and non-tropical storm arrival rates, weighted by their climatological frequencies, into a single annual flood-depth distribution.

-2. **Joint Probability Structure**: Integrating flood response models over the joint probability distribution of meteorological (storm surge parameters, rainfall) and hydrologic variables (antecedent soil moisture, baseflow)
+2. **Joint Probability Structure**: Integrating the flood response over the joint probability distribution of meteorological drivers (storm-surge parameters and stochastic rainfall fields) and antecedent hydrologic state (soil moisture, storage capacity, and baseflow).

-3. **Stochastic Process Representation**: Treating hydrologic drivers as stochastic variables with explicit probabilistic structure derived from marked Poisson process theory, connecting to the broader stochastic hydrology literature
+3. **Stochastic Process Representation**: Representing storm arrivals as a marked Poisson process—the shared foundation of the JPM and stochastic ecohydrology—and describing the hydrologic drivers as stochastic states with explicit probabilistic structure, connecting the event-scale JPM to the long-term stochastic hydrology literature.

 The mathematical framework enables:
-- **Statistical CFTZ delineation** based on exceedance probabilities for multiple return periods
+- **Statistical CFTZ delineation** based on flood-depth exceedance probabilities across annual exceedance probabilities (AEPs)
+- **Probabilistic flood-depth attribution** decomposing each AEP depth into hydrologic and coastal-surge contributions
-- **Design storm identification** that produces target return period flood depths
+- **Response-based design storm selection** that conditions directly on the flood response to identify storms producing a target AEP flood depth
-- **Quantification of compound interactions** that modify flood risk compared to single-driver analysis
+- **Quantification of compound interactions** that increase flood hazard relative to single-driver analysis

 ### Computational Workflow